Tax to Financial Planning

 In place of being risk-averse, accountants Miami should be thinking along the lines of involving other qualified professionals to put together a solid plan for their clients, he indicated: “They can expand their services to work closely with investment and insurance professionals to meet their goals.
 Accountants in Miami and clients tend to be more short-term-oriented, while financial planning, insurance or investment professionals tend to be long-term-oriented.
 It makes for good collaboration, but it only works when both sides respect each other’s perspective and the value each brings.”

 CPAs were doing financial planning before financial planning was a profession unto itself.
-CPA have an incredible insight into what the client has been involved in. … As they go through the tax preparation process, that ultimately leads to a discussion of financial planning.”
+CPA has an incredible insight into what the client has been involved in.
+As they go through the tax preparation process, that ultimately leads to a discussion of financial planning.”

 There are multiple examples of things accountants in Miami should be looking for in ways to reduce a client’s tax liability, which is a natural lead-in to talk about financial planning, Viera noted.
 “All of these are part of financial planning exercises, and who better to work through these and know the clients’ lives inside and out than the CPA?”

 While Viera acknowledged that there are some accountants in Miami who are good at managing a client’s portfolio, he prefers the team approach.
 “I don’t know whether to buy or sell Amazon or Apple, but I do know that if my client accumulates enough assets to generate a sufficient cash flow of that base, I’ve done my job,” he said.
 “We try to match the client with the outside investment advisor that will best synchronize with the needs of the client.”